 Governments in jurisdictions where the Company operates have developed or are developing GHG regulations as part of their national and international climate change commitments.
 The Company uses existing GHG regulations to determine the impact of compliance costs on current and future projects.
 The Company monitors the development of GHG regulations on an ongoing basis in the jurisdictions in which it operates to assess the impact of future regulatory developments on the Company's operations and planned projects.
 In Canada, the federal government has ratified the Paris Agreement, with a commitment to reduce GHG emissions by 40-45% from 2005 levels by 2030.
-The Canadian government has also committed to cap and cut emissions from the oil and gas sector, with further details to be developed in 2023.
-In addition, Canada has committed to reduce methane emissions from the upstream oil and natural gas sector by 40-45% by 2025, and has published a draft framework outlining proposed measures which are targeted to reduce methane emission by at least 75% by 2030, both as compared to 2012 levels.
+The Canadian government has also committed to cap and cut emissions from the oil and gas sector and in December 2023, announced a regulatory framework for a national cap and trade system with plans to publish draft regulations by mid-2024.
+The draft framework currently proposes to cap 2030 emissions at 35-38% below 2019 levels (as estimated by Environment and Climate Change Canada) while providing some compliance flexibility to emit up to 20-23% below the 2019 threshold.
 In December 2020, the federal government announced its intention to increase the carbon price to \$170/tonne by 2030 in annual increments of \$15/tonne after 2022.
 The federal government is also developing a comprehensive management system for air pollutants and has released regulations pertaining to certain boilers, heaters and compressor engines operated by the Company.
-Additionally, in 2022, the federal government released the Clean Fuel Regulations which apply to producers or importers of liquid fuels (including gasoline, diesel, kerosene and light and heavy fuel oils).
+Additionally, in 2022, the federal government released the Clean Fuel Regulations that became effective on July 1, 2023 which apply to producers or importers of gasoline and diesel fuels and require reductions in the carbon intensity associated with gasoline and diesel fuels produced and supplied in Canada.